svenhb/GRBL-Plotter/Features.md

   - Loading GCode with optional replacement of M3 / M4 commands (helpful for 'Laser Mode' $32=1)
 * SVG graphics import via file load, drag & drop (also URL) or copy & paste - tested with [Inkscape](https://inkscape.org/de/) generated SVGs
   - optional resize to fixed size
-  - optional output of nodes only (generating drill holes for string art)
+  - optional output of nodes only (generating drill holes for string art [Video 'String Art'](https://youtu.be/ymWi15rvTvM)  )
   - optional sorting of paths by used color
   - optional tool change
   - if text needs to be imported, convert text into path first